LVG77/typer-app/README.md

 ### Running the CLI tool

-This line in `pyproject.toml` defines a script entry point for my CLI tool:
+This line in `pyproject.toml` defines a script entry point for the CLI tool:

 ```toml
 [project.scripts]